REPUTABLE INDIANA EXPUNGEMENT LAWYER

 It’s important to understand that Indiana’s Second Chance Law only restricts access to your criminal records but does not erase or expunge one’s criminal history.

 At Worthley Law, we can provide you with the legal services to navigate the process of expunging your records and help you get your life back.
-Call us today in Valparaiso, IN, at (219) 575-8565, or reach out online to schedule a free consultation.
+Call us today in Valparaiso, IN, at (219) 575-8565, or reach out online to schedule a free consultation with our expert Indiana Expungement Lawyer.

 A past conviction, arrest, or charge can affect you in various ways, even if the event took place several decades ago or when you were a juvenile.
 A criminal record can limit you in terms of: